Whistleblower Policy

 • an improper state of affairs or circumstances;

-• illegal activity (including conduct of officers and employees) – meaning activity in breach of the Corporations Act or specified financial services legislation, or an offence against any law of the Commonwealth punishable by imprisonment of 12 months or more; or
+• illegal activity (including conduct of officers and employees) - meaning activity in breach of the Corporations Act 2001 (Cth) (Corporations Act) or specified financial services legislation, or an offence against any law of the Commonwealth punishable by imprisonment of 12 months or more; or

 • conduct (including conduct of officers and employees) that represents a danger to the public or financial system.

-This may include any conduct in relation to the operation of the School that involves:
+Disclosable matters may include conduct in relation to the operation of the School that involves:

 • fraudulent activity;